Ashfield Shale: Fossils

 Ashfield Shale is considered a freshwater lacustrine paleoenvironment.
 It was gradually inundated by brackish water, then shallow marine waters over a long period of time.
 Fossils are not common in this stratum, however, fossil bivalves, plants, isopods, insects and amphibians have been recorded.
 One outstanding example being of a Paracyclotosaurus at St Peters, 2.25 metres long.
 It is one of the most complete mastodonsaurid skeletons ever recovered.
 Notobrachyops is a genus of brachyopid temnospondyl amphibian.
 It is known from a skull roof impression found in the Ashfield Shale at the old Hurstville Brick Company quarry at Mortdale.
 The Ashfield Shale has also yielded a shark species, a lungfish species, six species of paleoniscid fish, a species of holostean fish, and a subholostean fish.
+In 1970, a sewage tunnel excavation at Macquarie Fields in the Ashfield Shale revealed fossilised tracks.